obinexus/diramc/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/obinexus/diram)

 DIRAM is a hybrid architecture for executing genetically-inspired instruction sets using a memory model that fuses stack resolution with RAM persistence.
 Part of the OBINexus Aegis Project, DIRAM provides cryptographically-enforced memory allocation with zero-trust governance integration.
+Say less — I got you.

+### 🧠 DIRAM in a Nutshell
+**DIRAM (Directed Instruction RAM)** is a cryptographically governed memory system that fuses RAM persistence with stack-like resolution and predictive, cache-inspired behavior.

+DIRAM is not a traditional LRU cache.
+Instead, it introduces:

+- 🧭 **Predictive Allocation**
+  Anticipates future memory needs using asynchronous promises and lookahead strategies.

+- 🧬 **Governed Eviction**
+  Enforces runtime memory constraints (`ε(x) ≤ 0.6`)—allocations are audited and evicted based on behavioral rules, not just age or usage.

+- 🧠 **Traceable Memory Dynamics**
+  Tracks every allocation with SHA-256 receipts and enforces zero-trust boundaries, providing full cryptographic traceability.

+- 🧵 **Fork-Safe Detached Execution**
+  Supports background operation with audit logging (`alloc_trace.log`), interactive REPL, and telemetry for real-time introspection.

+DIRAM transforms memory management into a predictive, auditable, and cryptographically secure process—ideal for systems demanding intelligent, zero-trust allocation.

 ## Table of Contents